Elasticity (physics): Linear elasticity

 where k is a constant known as the rate or spring constant.
 It can also be stated as a relationship between stress $\sigma$ and strain $\varepsilon$:

-where E is known as the elastic modulus or Young's modulus.
+where E is known as the Young's modulus.

 Although the general proportionality constant between stress and strain in three dimensions is a 4th-order tensor called stiffness, systems that exhibit symmetry, such as a one-dimensional rod, can often be reduced to applications of Hooke's law.

 Finite elasticity

 The elastic behavior of objects that undergo finite deformations has been described using a number of models, such as Cauchy elastic material models, Hypoelastic material models, and Hyperelastic material models.
 The deformation gradient (F) is the primary deformation measure used in finite strain theory.